 During these times our pooches are feeling a tad green, veterinarians often suggest feeding your dog a bland and limited ingredient diet to allow the digestive system time to rest and to ensure they still receive calories and basic nutrients.
 Poached chicken & rice is often the suggested diet for temporarily sick dogs (but not dogs with a specific disease or condition).

 Tom&Sawyer is there for you and your dog during times they are not feeling well and we offer 454g frozen packages of plain gently cooked chicken breast and white rice in a ratio commonly suggested by veterinarians.
 Call us, or come visit us at our retail location, we are here to help you get through those not-so-great days.
-We also offer deliveries for a minimum order of $50 at checkout, which provides a good reason to add a few packages of Tummy Tamer into your cart before checkout, so it’s there when they inevitably get into something again!

 This is a special time for feeding your four legged foodie and should be carefully monitored.
 Puppies grow within the first year of their life, and for some larger breeds of dogs, do not complete growing for over one year.
 To understand how long your puppy will continue to grow before reaching full grown weight, please consult with your veterinarian.
-To understand how much to feed your puppy, please contact us at moc.r1500698119eywas1500698119dnamo1500698119t@ofn1500698119i1500698119 or call us at 647 247 3212 and we’d be happy to chat with you, we love talking about nutrition and especially love talking about puppies!!
+To understand how much to feed your puppy, please contact us at firstname.lastname@example.org or call us at 647 247 3212 and we’d be happy to chat with you, we love talking about nutrition and especially love talking about puppies!!

 Cats who are on the lean side will have their ribs, spine and pelvic bones visible, with minimal fat covering, and an obvious waist.
 They may have a pronounced abdominal tuck, and their tummy fat will be minimal.